drew12341/CourseManagementAPI/README.md

    ```

 The API will start running on `https://localhost:7052` and `http://localhost:5291` by default.
 These ports can be configured in the `Properties/launchSettings.json` file.

+Note: On first run, the application will automatically create the LiteDB database file in the `Data` folder.
+No additional setup is required for the database.

 ## API Endpoints